yaos/LimeFlightTakeHomeChallenge/README.md

 # Challenge

 ## Background
 The flights API endpoint is used all across LimeFlight and consumed by our single page application, MVC application and our mobile app and also used by internal Azure functions and external systems from our customers.
+In airline operations flights are regularly
 It is central to the LimeFlight application to display flights to our users.

 # Part one